My French Vintage Kitchen Christmas Tour is ready for its debut tour this year with simple yet beautiful rustic and natural details.

-I hung two faux cedar wreaths on the two big windows with Command-Strips this year and added some cedar branches to the shelves.
+I hung two faux green cedar wreaths on the two big windows with Command-Strips this year and added some cedar branches to the shelves.

 Just a few natural touches make a huge difference in Christmas decorating.
 I just clipped these branches from my backyard.

 This Vintage Vertical Christmas Garland I made years ago and still hang it up every year.
 It’s so simple to make with vintage postcards, glitter and some mini clipboards.

 I made another stunning Christmas wreath the same as in my living room and have the easiest tutorial for you.

 I also added my Joyeux Noel printable to my French bread board with some glitter wash tape.
 Make sure to download your free copy!

 Last year I had antlers with candles and evergreen branches as a kitchen island centrepiece.
 This year I used a vintage sled, some gingerbread houses and candles!

 Do you know that I hot glued these gingerbread houses together to save time?
 Yes!
 Hot glue!
 I wanted them to be displayed all seasons (I start decorating right after Halloween) and I have another gingerbread house that me and the kids made that they can eat after so these ones are purely just for display.
 I bought some gingerbread house kits at the grocery store and put them together with hot glue.
 That saved more of the pre-made icing for decorating with.

 This post contains affiliate links for your shopping convenience.
 Click to read my full disclosure policy.

 Just adding one little ornament to a cute little decorative tree makes it very festive with minimal work too.